uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/index.md

   </p>

   <p>
     There are some other <a href="./if-you-need-to-get-the-right-qualifications#specialist-ways-to-get-into-teaching">specialist training options</a> to get into teaching.
-These include:
+These include:</p>
     <ul>
       <li>School Direct salaried places</li>
       <li>Postgraduate teaching apprenticeship</li>